Few places in the world capture curiosity and interest as much as Havana, Cuba. The charming old towns, colorful facades, rich history, and perhaps th

 12 Explore the Havana Club Rum Museum

-The Museo del Ron Havana Club recently re-opened and is one of the things you need to do in Havana, Cuba!
-It’s there where you can go on a journey back to the roofs of Cuban history and its origins.
+The Museo del Ron Havana Club recently reopened and is one of the things you need to do in Havana, Cuba!
+It’s there that you can go on a journey back to the roots of Cuban history and its origins.

 The museum offers various tours to choose from, ranging from 1 hour to 1 hour 45 minutes.
 You can explore the whole rum-making process from the cut sugar cane to its finished rum bottle and how the distillery and aging warehouse worked.